 The EnAbling Change Program is an initiative of the government of Ontario.
-Through the Accessibility Directorate of Ontario (ADO), the program provides financial support and expertise to incorporated non-profit organizations, such as industry umbrella organizations and professional associations that have wide reach to help organizations comply with the Accessibility for Ontarians with Disabilities Act (AODA).
+Through the Accessibility Directorate of Ontario (ADO), the program provides financial support and expertise to incorporated non-profit organizations, such as industry umbrella organizations and professional associations, that have wide reach to help obligated organizations comply with the Accessibility for Ontarians with Disabilities Act (AODA).

 The program funds a limited number of projects, such as targeted education campaigns across a sector or industry to promote and distribute existing accessibility tools and resources.

 Organizations should demonstrate a commitment to accessibility in order to lead by example in their sector.

-• This program does not provide funding to directly cover the cost of meeting AODA requirements.
-For example, no funding will be provided to refresh websites to meet accessibility requirements
+The EnAbling Change Program DOES NOT provide funding to directly cover the cost of meeting AODA requirements.
+For example, no funding will be provided to refresh websites to meet accessibility requirements.

 The EnAbling Change Program DOES NOT provide funding to directly cover the cost of workplace accommodations, wage subsidies, or placement programs for people with disabilities.
 This program IS NOT the same as the Abilities Connect Fund.

 In 2017-18 the EnAbling Change Program priorities are:

-Promoting and distributing resources to help organizations with 2017 reporting deadline
+Promoting and distributing resources to help organizations with the 2017 accessibility compliance reporting deadline